Sovrin for CEOs

 Let’s back up just a minute for a bit of background.

 Notable exceptions are the big internet players – Facebook, Google, etc. They provide their “product” free, which feels odd until you consider what my friend Drummond Reed has figured out.
-“If you’re not paying for the product, YOU are the product”
+“If you’re not paying for the product, YOU are the product.“

-Business is About Relationships – Not Digital Identity
+Business is About Relationships – Not Digital Identity.

-By focusing on the business relationship with the customer, the CEO realized that they can turn digital identity costs upside down.
+By focusing on the business relationship with the customer, the CEO realized that they could turn digital identity costs upside down.
 Digital Identity creates an ecosystem where businesses can thrive – by building relationships.

-One of the biggest concerns that CEOs and their board of directors have is the risk of holding a database that contains millions of digital identities – a huge target in today’s cybersecurity world.
-Given that the industry our CEO is in has some KYC (know your client) requirements the types and amount of information that they may have needed to hold can make the C-Suite and Board feel very nervous.
+One of the biggest concerns that CEOs and their board of directors have is the risk of holding a database that contains millions of digital identities – a massive target in today’s cybersecurity world.
+Given that the industry our CEO is in has some KYC (know your client) requirements, the types and amount of information that they may have needed to hold can make the C-Suite and Board feel very nervous.
 Every day CEOs and directors hear about new breaches and imagine it happening to their company – not a happy place.